Frequently Asked Questions

 Why not look at other locations, such as where Dorcas sits?

-This site is not owned by the municipality and therefore does not meet any of the important conditions.
-Owned sites are preferred so that quick and careful action can be taken.
+This location is not owned by the municipality and therefore does not meet one of the important Requirements.
+Preference is given to locations that are owned, so that action can be taken quickly and carefully.

 Why is only this location suitable?